aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-compile-infer.md

 A typical workflow with the Neuron SDK will be to compile trained ML models on a general compute instance (the compilation instance), and then distribute the artifacts to a fleet of Inf1 instances (the deployment instances) for inference execution.
 Neuron enables PyTorch for both of these steps.

 1.1.
 Select an AMI of your choice.
 Refer to the [Neuron installation guide](../neuron-install-guide.md) for details.

 1.2.
 Select and launch an EC2 instance

 * A c5.4xlarge or larger is recommended.
 For this example we will use a c5.4xlarge.
 * Users may choose to compile and deploy on the same instance, in which case an inf1.6xlarge instance or larger is recommended.
-If you choose “launch instance” and search for “neuron” in the AWS EC2 console you will see a short list of  DLAMI images to select from, if you choose a DLAMI, make sure to check the Neuron version installed, and upgrade as needed.
+If you choose “launch instance” and search for “neuron” in the AWS EC2 console you will see a short list of  DLAMI images to select from.
+If you choose a DLAMI, make sure to check the Neuron version installed, and upgrade as needed.

+1.3.
+Select and launch a deployment (Inf1) instance of your choice (if not compiling and inferencing on the same instance).
+Launch an instance by following EC2 instructions.

 ## Step 2: Compilation instance installations